bf/plymouth-fake-windows-bluescreen/README.md

 # Plymouth theme: Fake Windows Bluescreen

 This package shows fake windows bluescreen during linux boot and hides password input for disk decryption.
 It looks similar to Windows 7 or Windows 11 bluescreen and tries to fool people into thinking you have a faulty windows laptop.
 For novices it will look like you have windows installed and your laptop is experiencing a blue screen error.
-It is not apparent that it's a linux laptop waiting for the hard disk password.
+Nobody will know it is a linux laptop waiting for the hard disk password.

 **NOTE: At boot, this theme will just show the bluescreen.
 It will not show any boot messages.
 The password prompt for hard disk decryption is hidden.** The bluescreen will go away once you have typed in your password and pressed the enter key.
 Only after the disk is successfully decrypted the bluescreen will be hidden.